CoLRev-Environment/colrev/README.md

 - Collaborative, robust, and tool-supported end-to-end `search > screen > data` pipeline designed for reproducibility, iterativeness, and quality.
 Designed for local and distributed use.

-- A novel approach, based on *hash_ids*, ensures traceability from the search results extracted from an academic database to the citation in the final paper.
+- Entry-links ensure traceability from the search results extracted from an academic database to the citation in the final paper.
-This also makes iterative updates extremely efficient because duplicates only have to be considered once [more](TODO).
+This also makes iterative updates efficient because duplicates only have to be considered once [more](TODO).

 - The pipeline includes powerful Python scripts that can handle quality problems in the bibliographic metadata and the PDFs (based on powerful APIs like crossref and the DOI lookup service and excellent open source projects like grobid, tesseract, pdfminersix).